 Research has demonstrated the effectiveness of classical conditioning in altering human behavior.

 Classical conditioning was initially discovered to be an effective method of learning in dogs.
 Since that time, numerous research studies have found classical conditioning to be effective in humans as well.

 Classical conditioning is effective in a number of therapeutic treatments in humans, such as aversion therapy, systematic desensitization, and flooding.

-In the early 1900's, John B. Watson carried out a classical conditioning experiment on an infant boy called "Little Albert. " Watson was interested in examining the effects of conditioning on the fear response in humans, and he introduced Little Albert to a number of items such as a white rat, a bunny, and a dog.
+In the early 1900s, John B. Watson carried out a controversial classical conditioning experiment on an infant boy called "Little Albert."
+Watson was interested in examining the effects of conditioning on the fear response in humans, and he introduced Little Albert to a number of items such as a white rat, a bunny, and a dog.
 Albert was originally not fearful of any of the items.
 Watson then allowed Albert to play with the rat, but as Albert played, Watson suddenly banged a hammer on a metal bar.
 The sound startled Albert and caused him to cry.
 Each time Albert touched the rat, Watson again banged the hammer on the bar.
 Watson was able to successfully condition Albert to fear the rat because of its association with the loud noise.
 Eventually, Albert was conditioned to fear other similar furry items such as a rabbit and even a Santa Claus mask.
 While Watson’s research provided new insight into conditioning, it would be considered unethical by the current ethical standards set forth by the American Psychological Association.